-5.205 The relatively high level of development set out through Policies SP2, H1 and H3 is likely to result in changes to local landscape character and the existing townscape of the settlements in Winchester District, potentially including that of Winchester Town.
-Part of the District contains the South Downs National Park (40% of that designation).
-Under the Duty-to-cooperate, it has been agreed with the South Downs National Park Authority that a figure of around 500 homes (219 committed and 280 additional new dwellings) can be counted in Policy H3 towards the District's housing land requirement.
-Development focussed towards Winchester Town may be less impactful compared to that towards the smaller settlements and more rural areas given its more developed nature.
+5.202 The relatively large amount of development provided by Policies SP2, H1 and H3 is likely to result in changes to local landscape character and the existing townscape of the settlements in Winchester District, potentially including that of Winchester Town.
+Part of the District contains the South Downs National Park (40% of the District).
+It is estimated that around 350 homes will be provided within the SDNP part of the District, through past completions, existing planning consents, windfall and the provisions of the South Downs National Park Local Plan.
+These dwellings are not counted in Policy H3 as this relates just to the Local Plan area (excluding the SDNP part of the District) and is subject to the policies of the SDNP Local Plan.
+Development focused on Winchester Town may have less of an effect than that provided at the smaller settlements and more rural areas, given its more developed nature.
 However, some of this settlement borders the National Park, meaning there is potential for impacts relating to its setting.
-Policy SP2 sets out that development at this settlement should respect its setting, which will help limit adverse impacts on the setting of the National Park.
+Policy SP2 sets out that development at Winchester Town respects its setting, which will help limit the potential for adverse effects on the setting of the National Park.
 Furthermore, the larger scale of growth provided at Winchester Town may allow for a more coordinated approach to green infrastructure provision and improving the relationship of the settlement to the countryside.

-By including some new development at the Market Towns and Larger Rural Settlements of Bishops Waltham, New Alresford and Kings Worthy, Policies SP2, H1 and H3 would result in some additional development in close proximity to the National Park.
+5.203 By including some new development at the Market Towns and Larger Rural Settlements of Bishop's Waltham, New Alresford and Kings Worthy, Policies SP2, H1 and H3 would result in some additional development close to the National Park.
 Housing growth at the Intermediate Rural Settlements and Rural Area, at which there might otherwise be substantial impacts relating to the established character, is limited through the distribution proposed.
 Policy SP2 sets out that where development occurs within these parts of the District, it should occur at the most sustainable locations and maintain rural character and the individual identity of settlement.
+The development principles set out under Policy SP2 should help to mitigate potential negative effects through the requirement for new development to maintain and enhance landscape assets and to achieve high standards of design, including in relation to sensitivity to character.

-Overall, Policies H1 and H3 result in a mixed minor positive and significant negative effect is expected in relation to IIA objective 10: landscapes and character.
+5.204 Overall, Policies H1 and H3 result in a mixed minor positive and significant negative effect is expected in relation to IIA objective 10: landscapes and character.
 Policy SP2 is expected to have a mixed minor positive and minor negative effect in relation to IIA objective 10: landscapes and character.
-There is potential that the development principles set out under Policy SP2 could help to mitigate the minor negative effect identified given the inclusion of the requirement for new development to maintain and enhance landscape assets and to achieve high standards of design, including in relation to sensitivity to character.
 All effects recorded are uncertain given the potential for the design of new proposals to enhance the landscape and mitigate adverse effects.